matt-42/cuimg/README.rst

     - A fast semi dense points tracker
     - Interoperability with OpenCV image types.

-An example to use the semi dense tracker can be found here: https://github.com/matt-42/cuimg/tree/master/samples/tracking
+An example to use the semi dense tracker is available here: https://github.com/matt-42/cuimg/tree/master/samples/tracking